fizzed/maven-plugins/README.md

 code, resources, or templates change.
 Works especially well from a project parent to watch any of your sub modules too.

+To assist in using this plugin to trigger other workflow/plugins, v1.0.6 added a feature to "touch" a file upon successful execution of the maven goal(s).

 To use add the following to your POM:

     <build>